Frequently Asked Questions About Loans

 What is the difference between a personal loan and a payday loan?

 These two products are not in the same category, even though people sometimes confuse them.
 A personal loan typically offers amounts from $1,000 to $50,000 or more, repayment terms of one to seven years, and APRs that range from around 6% to 36% depending on your credit.
-A payday loan is a short-term advance, usually $500 or less, due in full on your next paycheck, often carrying an effective APR above 400%.
+A payday loan is a short‑term advance, usually $500 or less, due in full on your next payday, often carrying an effective APR above 400%.
 For most borrowers dealing with a real financial need, a personal loan is the significantly safer and cheaper option.

 What is an APR?